-COMMUNICATION Initiate and lead departmental discussion on school subject matters, chairing regular mastings each term and forwarding notes to SLC. regular meetings each term and forwarding notes to SLG.
+COMMUNICATION Initiate and lead departmental discussion on school subject matters, chairing regular meetings each term and forwarding notes to SLG.
 Maintain an up-to-date subject handbook for professional colleagues which reflects school policies and interprets best practice within the subject; Attend Academic Board and lead or contribute significantly to one of the school's active learning groups; feeding back to colleagues in subsequent meetings.
 Contribute fully to Student Review discussions, feeding back details to department team.
 Share good practice within and across subject areas.
 Ensure that form tutors, Heads of House and Assistant Headteachers are informed of pupils' progress as necessary.
 EXTERNAL Provide parents with information about curriculum, attainment, progress and COMMUNICATION targets.
 Meet with parents as necessary to discuss issues arising from such information.
 Develop and promote work with community groups in relation to advancing the school's status as a grammar school academy.
 STAFFING Devise, through consultation, a suitable responsibility structure within the subject area and delegate tasks accordingly.
 Maintain accountability and monitor effectiveness of such delegation.
 Ensure that appropriate work is set for supervised classes when subject staff are absent.
-Monitor teaching and staff development: contribute to the school's SSR process by leading quality assurance processes across the department in keeping with whole school expectations; - guide and advise individual teachers; meet with teachers to discuss their professional development and in service training needs; report on the work and progress of teachers as required by the Headteacher; observe colleagues at work and encourage the evaluation and sharing of good practice; carry out the performance management arrangements.
+Monitor teaching and staff development: Company Company contribute to the school's SSR process by leading quality assurance processes across the department in keeping with whole school expectations; guide and advise individual teachers; guide and advise individual reachers, meet with teachers to discuss their professional development and in service training needs; report on the work and progress of teachers as required by the Headteacher; observe colleagues at work and encourage the evaluation and sharing of good practice; carry out the performance management arrangements.
 Participate in school-based teacher training programmes and ensure that trainee and newly qualified teachers are appropriately monitored, supported and assessed in relation to standards for the award of QTS, Career Entry Profile and standards for induction. • Ensure that staff are familiar with the procedures in the department and school, and carry out their duties in line with agreed policies.
 Work with SEND co-ordinator to ensure that IEPs are used to set subject specific targets and match work well to pupils' needs.
-BUDGETS/ Manage any delegated budgets, to include: RESOURCES establishing staff and resource needs to fulfil subject aims and advise SLG of likely priorities for expenditure; maintain oversight of departmental resources and be responsible for the security and storage of equipment; taking responsibility for maintenance of departmental areas and effective use of displays.
+BUDGETS/ Manage any delegated budgets, to include: RESOURCES establishing staff and resource needs to fulfil subject aims and advise SLG of likely priorities for expenditure; maintain oversight of departmental resources and be responsible for the security and storage of equipment; taking responsibility for maintenance of departmental areas and effective use - taking responsibility for maintenance of departmental areas and effective use of displays.
 Ensure that all published safety procedures appropriate to the subject area are adhered to.
 OTHER Participate in activities which promote the whole school ethos.
-SPECIFIED Take a lead role in activities which support the school's ethos for language RESPONSIBILITIES development across the school.
-Devise and promote new initiatives as leader of the department team, in particular, to ensure count recruitment for part 16 and support the particular, to ensure sound recruitment for post-16 and support the development of the languages across the whole school.
-Contribute to the school's European exchange programme.
-Contribute to the school's primary outreach programme to promote and strengthen language development in the locality.
-NOTE: This job pro ofile is based on Professional standards for Teachers - England (published by TDA) and is subject to the igned l Date
+SPECIFIED RESPONSIBILITIES Take a lead role in activities which support the school's ethos for the creative arts across the school.
+Devise and promote new initiatives as leader of the department team, in particular, to ensure sound recruitment for post-16 and support the development of the languages across the whole school.
+Contribute to the school's Drama productions.
+Contribute to the school's primary outreach programme to promote and strengthen creative arts development in the locality.
+NOTE: This ich pro strengthen creative arts development in the locality. offile is based on Professional standards for Teachers - England (published by TDA) and is subject to the rio in ins jou pro The is based on Frotessional standards for reachers - England (published by 1DA) and is subject to the